Madison Food Policy Council

 - Create subcommittees as necessary to facilitate collaboration among stakeholders and to provide further support on policy recommendations.

-- Review recommendations from the Dane County Food Policy Council and the City of Madison Ad Hoc Local Food Committee.
+- Review recommendations from the Dane County Food Policy Council and the Public Market Development Committee.

 - Create and endorse policies to be considered by national food policy organizations and policymakers, especially through the United States Conference of Mayors Food Policy Taskforce.

-The SEED Grants work group of the MFPC is comprised of three members: Alder Arvina Martin (District 11), Erica Anderson, Henry Aschauer and Devika Suri.
-In 2013, the work group created the SEED Grant Program that offers micro-grants to food access improvement projects or programs.
-Each year the group develops criteria for the grant, reviews and evaluates applications and makes recommendations on awardees.
+In 2013, the Madison Food Policy Council created the SEED Grant Program, which offers micro-grants to organizations advancing food access improvement projects or programs.
+Each year the group evaluates applications and makes recommendations on awardees.

 Edible Landscapes and Terrace Plantings Work Group (Disbanded August 2017)